How To Grow Carrots With Kids

 Carrots are grown from seed and can be sown directly into the garden soil in spring, summer and fall.
 In my experience, it is best to dig the trench for carrots deeply.
 Children love the experience of digging up and turning over the soil at a good depth.
 This is important so the carrots have loose soil to send down their roots unobstructed.

-In order to have a continuous crop of carrots throughout the year, sow a new row of carrots every 3 to 4 weeks from early spring right up until the first week of school in September.
+In order to have a continuous crop of carrots throughout the year, sow a new row of carrots every 3 to 4 weeks from early spring right up until the last week of school in June.

 Caring For Carrots